 SLATE VALLEY INNOVATION PROJECT

-The plan would reconfigure district schools serving grades sixth through eighth beginning with the fall of 2021.
+Informed by our District Mission/Vision, the plan would reconfigure district schools serving grades sixth through eighth beginning with the fall of 2021.
 Seventh and eighth grade students would attend the high school facility.
 However, the intent is to have a separate middle school within the high school.
 Sixth grade students at Castleton Village School would attend Castleton Elementary.
 Fair Haven Union High School currently serves 372 students in grades nine through 12.
 The change would increase the school by 163 students given this year’s enrollment.

 View the Community Survey overview.